bitpusher2k/ExcelMacros/README.md

 * SaveWorksheetAsXLSX - Saves current worksheet as XLSX with same path & filename as open file.
 Handy when processing CSV files - faster than pressing F12 > clicking Drop-down menu > clicking XLSX > clicking Save.
 * ClearAllHighlighting - Clears all highlighting in the worksheet (reverts changes made by the "HighlightRowsWithSelectedValue" and "HighlightDuplicateValuesSelected" macros).
 * UnhideAllRowsColumns - Un-hides all rows and columns (reverts changes made by the "HideEmptyColumns" and "HideGuidColumns" macros).
+* CustomSort - Brings up the custom sort dialog (saves a couple clicks).
+* DeleteHiddenRows - Deletes all currently hidden rows.
+* DeleteHiddenColumns - Deletes all currently hidden columns.

-Would like to create version of macro set that works with LibreOffice at some point, but that will require some work.
+Would like to create version of macro set that works with LibreOffice at some point, but that will require some research & conversion of functions.